A short history about

 Copy of the watercolour painting kindly provided by Mike Alderson.

-engineering path of his father working in his business, which by the
+of his father working in his business, which by the time

 In the 1901 census Ludlow then aged 28 years is recorded as living at 21 Herbert Street, Moss Side, Manchester, giving his occupation as Mechanical Engineer.
 Coincidentally, residing at the same address is George F Buck. who was probably related to the William Edward Buck with whom Ludlow made the Patent application.